cuongkane/blog/posts/2023/05/neovim_is_not_just_an_editor.md

 1. Firstly, to get used To with Neovim, you could walk around with the command: `vimtutor`.
 After getting familiar with the Neovim style, you could switch to using NeoVim officially.
 ![Vimtutor](/blog/images/neovim_is_not_just_an_editor/vimtutor.jpeg)

-2. Secondly, I highly recommend you try using Vim mode in your existing IDE.
+2. The second step, try using Vim mode in your existing IDE.
 It could help you avoid being overwhelmed by the Neovim world.

 ![Vim VS Code Extension](/blog/images/neovim_is_not_just_an_editor/vim-vscode.png)

-3. Try with a Nvim Pre-configured Project.
+3. Next step, try with a Nvim Pre-configured Project.

 - There are 2 most popular Neovim pre-configured projects: NVChad and LunarNeovim.
 (I prefer the NVChad because its structure is simple and easy to extend with detailed docs)
 ![NVChad](/blog/images/neovim_is_not_just_an_editor/nvchad.png)

-4. Learn Lua and build your customized Neovim configuration.
+4. Eventually, learn Lua and build your customized Neovim configuration.
 Here is step by step to configure your customized Neovim:

 - Plugins Managemer (Lazy Nvim, Packer,...)